ibm-watson-data-lab/slack-analytics/slack-stats/README.md

 	  $ cd slack-stats
 	  $ npm install
 	  ```

+	If you get npm warnings, you can ignore them.

-#### Collect Slack statistics
+### Collect Slack statistics

-Collect statistics about users, channels and keywords.
+Collect statistics about users, channels, and keywords.
 These statistics are used to build a graph that represents these entities and their relationships.

-##### Collect social statistics
+#### Collect social statistics

 Social statistics track relationships between users and Slack channels, such as "_John mentioned Jenny in the cooking channel_" and "_Fay mentioned the home-brewing channel in the beer channel_".